f1rehead/SlideshowSE/readme.md

 ## Description

-Slideshow SE provides an easy way to integrate a slideshow for any WordPress installation.
+Slideshow SE provides an easy way to add a slideshow to any WordPress installation.

 Any image can be loaded into the slideshow by picking it from the WordPress media page, even images you've already uploaded can be inserted into your slideshow right away!

 Fancy doing something crazy?
-You can create and use as many slideshows as you'd like, with different images, settings and styles for each one of them.
+You can create and use as many slideshows as you'd like, with different images, settings, and styles for each one of them.

 ## Features